sjblurton/sjblurton/README.md

 ### Hi there, I'm Simon Blurton - [MyPortfolio][website] 👋

-## I'm a Rock Climber, Problem Sovlver, and Developer!!
+## I'm a Rock Climber, Problem solver, and Developer!!

 - 🧗‍♂️ I’m currently working on a library of custom-react-hooks on NPM: [custom-react-hooks][npm]!
-- 🌱 I’m currently learning react testing.
+- 🌱 I’m currently learning the React testing libraries.
 - 👯 I’m looking to collaborate with other content creators.
 - 🥅 2022 Goals: Contribute more to Open Source projects.
 - 📦 I'm currrently building a library of NPM packages.